ndrewtl/airspace-jekyll/_posts/2018-04-06-model-design.md

 #### <a href="#linear"> 7.
 General linear models </a>
 #### <a href="#lme4"> 7.
 Hierarchical models using `lme4` </a>

-### All the files you need to complete this tutorial can be downloaded from <a href="INSERT LINK" target="_blank">this repository</a>.
+### All the files you need to complete this tutorial can be downloaded from <a href="https://github.com/ourcodingclub/CC-model-design" target="_blank">this repository</a>.
 Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.

 ## Introduction